-He worked at various think tanks in Europe and the US, including the RAND Corporation in Arlington VA, the Stiftung Wissenschaft und Politik in Berlin and the Centre for European Policy Studies in Brussels.
+He worked at various think tanks in Europe and the US, including the RAND Corporation in Arlington VA, Stiftung Wissenschaft und Politik in Berlin and the Centre for European Policy Studies in Brussels.
 He was a DAAD Fellow at the American Institute for Contemporary German Studies in Washington D.C. in 2018.

 Niklas completed his PhD on the transformation of European foreign and security policy after the Lisbon treaty at the Universities of Cologne and Edinburgh.
 He holds a Master in Economics from the University of Cologne.

-Adjunct professor, Tampere University
+Associate Professor, Tampere University

 EU foreign policy and defence cooperation, German foreign and defence policy, EU-US relations.